K-PaaS/application-platform-guide-eng/architecture/application_platform/bosh.md

 - Cloud Provider Interface (CPI) : An API used by Director to interact with IaaS to create and manage Stemcells, VMs, and disks.

-- HHealth Monitor: Monitors the health of VMs using health and lifecycle events received from the Agent.
+- Health Monitor: Monitors the health of VMs using health and lifecycle events received from the Agent.
 When Health Monitor detects a problem with a VM, it can send an alert through the notification plug-in or trigger a Resurrector.

   - Resurrector : Health Monitor automatically re-creates the identified VM if it is missing or unresponsive when the Resistor is enabled.